Kotlin Help

 This function type has:

-• MutableList<Int> as the receiver type.
+• MutableList<Int> as the receiver.

 • No function parameters within the parentheses ().